GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 When you then press any key, the error condition is cleared and the last value in the X register before the error is again displayed.
 The storage registers all contain the values they held before the error-causing operation was attempted.

-Similar to the calculator display, the information that's displayed is dependent on the setting of the PRGM-RUN switch.
+Similar to long-pressing the calculator display, the information that's displayed in response to a double tap is dependent on the setting of the PRGM - RUN switch.

 Both auxiliary information views include this